 Another pair of Air Jordans to feature on the big screen, the Air Jordan IV starred in Spike Lee’s Do The Right Thing.

 What makes the IVs some of the best Jordans of all time?
-Lots of things but mostly the lacing support system, known as ‘wings’, which can be customised according to the wearer’s specific preferences.
+Lots of things but mostly the lacing support system, known as ‘wings’, which can be customized according to the wearer’s specific preferences.

 These were the first pair of Air Jordans with a global release, cementing the shoe’s superstar status.
-The Pure Money all-white colourway, in particular, was one of the most popular Jordan shoes ever when it was released in 2006.
+The Pure Money all-white colorway, in particular, was one of the most popular Jordan shoes ever when it was released in 2006.

 Air Jordan VII: Released in 1992

 This was the first J to be released as part of the Jordan brand rather than Nike (hence the lack of exterior Nike branding and Air window).
-It can be seen to symbolise the start of MJ’s career as a businessman as well as being the world’s best basketball player.
+It can be seen to symbolize the start of MJ’s career as a businessman as well as being the world’s best basketball player.